 Matrix and The socratic Method

 Also include the student-teacher relationship in Socrates / Plato, similar to Morpheus / Neo (and in Jesus / = Simon Peter).
-Also note the figure of the traitor, the disciple dissenting enemy rallied to the cause: it is Aristotle who takes that role against Socrates / Plato.
-Indeed Aristotle departs from its original Socratic thought, in fact he thinks that the world is apprehended through the senses, experience “sensitive” (It is the precursor of what will be known later, the empiricism).
-In terms of other words, Aristotle argues for a form of “back to the cave.”
-In The Matrix, Cypher follows the same trend: it suggests admit that “the matrix is much more real than this reality,” and hoping to return to the womb / cave, he delivers his own machinery as Judas delivered Jesus to the Romans (Aristotle = Cypher = Judas).
-If Christ is so obvious comparison, it is also because the character of Jesus owes much to that of Socrates (which he partly plagiarized), 2 died while being condemned by their own people while they were Saviours, the Chosen, liberators.
+Also, note the figure of the traitor, the disciple dissenting enemy rallied to the cause: it is Aristotle who takes that role against Socrates / Plato.
+Indeed, Aristotle departs from its original Socratic thought, in fact he thinks that the world is apprehended through the senses, the sensitive experience (It is the precursor of what will be known later, the empiricism).
+In other words, Aristotle want to get back to the cave, instead of contemplating pure Ideas. ” In The Matrix, Cypher follows the same trend: it suggests that “the matrix is much more real than this reality” and hoping to return to the cave, he delivers his own machinery as Judas delivered Jesus to the Romans (Aristotle = Cypher = Judas).
+If the Christ is an obvious comparison, it is also because the character of Jesus owes much to that of Socrates (which he partly plagiarized), 2 died while being condemned by their own people while they were Saviours, the Chosen, the liberators.
 And besides the Christian religion in its construction and thought, is very close to the ideas of Plato (as well as other religions), it also helped to propagate his ideas of hegemonic way, not hesitating to ignore Aristotle (the “traitor”) for much of the Middle Ages (see “The Name of the Rose”).

-Therefore the condition of the human being is described as chained and operated by the consumer society, reified (objectified) by machines that use the inferior race are as humans.
+Therefore the condition of the human being is described as chained and operated by the consumer society, reified (objectified) by machines that want to domesticate the human race.
 Thus the matrix becomes a gigantic concentration camp.

-Ultimately, The Matrix is a film more dense and complex as one might think a priori.
+Ultimately, The Matrix is a deeper movie as one might think a priori.
 Matrix shows us an update of the Allegory of the Cave of Plato, tinged Christianity and class struggle!